witxka/docker-opendcim/README.md

   - **http://host_ip:port/**

-and after done with the final install at the web interface, need to run this command for security ..:

-    $ docker exec -it container_id after_install

-This will change some permission for some files internally of the container.

 To access the container from the server that the container is running :

     $ docker exec -it container_id /bin/bash